AmadeuAnjos/pricing-component-with-toggle/STEPS.md

 ## Goals
 - [X] Create page with cards for monthly and yearly values.
 - [X] Create button to change value of cards from monthly to yearly.
-- [ ] Create 3 cards for monthly.
+- [X] Create 3 cards for mobile.
-- [ ] Create 3 cards for yearly.
+- [X] Create button for more information.
-- [ ] Create button for more information.
+- [X] Create method that changes the monthly values to yearly.
-- [ ] Assign the method change value in the button that changes values.
+- [ ] Change cards for screen 1200px .

 ## Extra
 - [X] Develop first mobile.